 Most organisations have a succession plan in place, and it is often incorporated as part of their overall succession planning process.
 However, many firms tend to put this process off until the last minute, believing that any gaps in skills and knowledge will inevitably be filled by experienced professionals.
 In the meantime, they are paying for it through lower productivity, higher stress levels, and an increase in the potential for costly mistakes.
 It’s clear that mentoring relationships can be a much cheaper and more efficient way to close the gap and one of the reasons why they are increasingly used in the workplace.

 When approaching a candidate to undergo coaching, or seeking a suitable candidate for a mentorship role, it’s important to establish clearly what the purpose of the relationship is.
 Ideally, both parties (the coach and the mentee) want the benefit of the coaching relationship, but this is not always the case, so it’s important to specify what the outcome needs to be to ensure that both parties get something out of it.
-Once this has been determined, candidates and coaches can start to identify how they will go about developing that relationship, like board portals for nonprofits.
+Once this has been determined, candidates and coaches can start to identify how they will go about developing that relationship, like source.

 One of the most common ways of going about it is through therapeutic intervention.